Abortion: The Slaughter of the Innocent Part 1

 Rarely, if ever, will you see their victims, and much less hear them; because their lives are snuffed out before they have even had a chance to come to term, and take their first small breath.
 Such is the cruelty and barbarity of legalized abortion.
 The tragedy of this war against life, is that it is relentlessly waged in a nation which claims to be founded upon Christian principles, which teach us that all life is sacred in the eyes of our Creator.
 To this day, this ungodly war continues to be carried out under a cloak of deception by its perpetrators, and feigned ignorance by their willing accomplices, the would-be mothers and fathers.

-According to figures that were released in 2001 by the U.S. Centers for Disease Control, and also by the Alan Guttmacher Institute, the aforementioned figure means that an estimated 1.3 million legal abortions have been performed in the United States every year for the past thirty-six years.
+According to figures that were released in 2001 by the U.S. Centers for Disease Control, and also by the Alan Guttmacher Institute, the aforementioned figure means that an estimated 1.3 million legal abortions have been performed in the United States every year for the past fifty-one years.
 Based upon that annual average, the prolifeaction.org website provides the following breakdown regarding at what stage of gestation these abortions have occurred:

 Gestational Age Percentage Yearly Total